CReynoldson/whats-the-weather/README.md

 I do think it's reasonable to assume I should have contacted the person who sent me the document, but if it doesn't really make a difference to the way the challenge is conveyed to applicants I think a bit of clarification would be preferable to making an assumption.

+Overall this was a lot of fun and I'm glad there was a time limit because I could definitely have kept plunking away at it for several more hours!